 After you’ve had your budget approved and your project is rolling, you should always be keeping a close eye on your money.
 Keep tabs on overall spending and also specific details of where the budget is going.
 Are there any elements that are sucking down cash like there’s no tomorrow whilst others sit high and dry?
 What about employee hours?
 Are your team working within the budgeted man hours?
 These are some of the things that you need to always be aware of, which is why constantly reviewing your budget is important.
 It helps you, as project manager, keep control of your ship and to see which direction it’s heading in and to make sure you deliver your app on time and on budget.

 Part of developing any app is working out what services it will depend on to work properly.
 Many apps these days require databases to recall from for example.
 Having your team of app developers create backend server solutions can put a lot of strain on your time and budget, so why not relieve yourself of that stress and talk to us at Kumulos today about using our Mobile Backend to not only help you make a better app, but to do better business.

 Kumulos is the world’s leading mobile app performance management platform.
 It’s the only fully integrated platform that lets you manage the technical and commercial performance of mobile apps.
 All from a single pane of glass!
 The Kumulos APM platform comes with a comprehensive range of services covering the entire life cycle of the app.
-Its 5 integrated services include app store optimization, analytics & reporting, backend hosting, crash reporting & API endpoint monitoring and its award winning push notifications service, which received awards from Business of Apps, Mobile App Daily and The Tool.
-Contact us for a demo today, or signup for a free 30-day trial.
+Its 5 integrated services include app store optimization, analytics & reporting, backend hosting, crash reporting & API endpoint monitoring and its award winning push notifications & in-app messaging service, which received awards from Business of Apps, Mobile App Daily and The Tool.
+Contact us for a tour today, or start your free trial.